Automating work: What it means and why it matters.

 - Will automation make it easier for customers to do business with me?
-Customers won’t choose or stick with a difficult and time-consuming process if an easier, faster process is available.
+Customers won’t choose or stick with a complex and time-consuming process if a more straightforward, faster process is available.

 - Will automation drive growth?
-A key benefit of automation is the ability to easily scale.
-If you can attract and retain new customers, then your automation investment will achieve higher returns for you.
+A key benefit of automation is the ability to scale easily.
+Your automation investment will achieve higher returns if you can attract and retain new customers.

 - Will automation reduce costs?
 This question gets closest to easily quantifiable ROI.
 Cost reduction is often achieved through automation.
 But remember that you may get even more value from a better, more modern system that increases revenue for an overall net benefit.

 - Will automation help reduce errors and improve consistency?
-Errors are expensive but you can’t always compute their costs.
+Mistakes are expensive, but you can’t always compute their costs.
 Greater consistency and reduced errors have significant value, even if your number isn’t exact.

 - Will automation make compliance easier?
 You must comply with regulations, so if automation can reduce the resources you need for compliance, then you have a business win.

-An Example of tangible and intangible benefits from automation
+An Example of tangible and intangible benefits of automation

-A large retail banking organisation manages most of its consumer lending processes through automation software.
-As a result, only 20 percent of loans processed by the bank need to be reviewed by the staff.
+A large retail banking organisation manages most consumer lending processes through automation software.
+As a result, only 20 per cent of loans processed by the bank need to be reviewed by the staff.
 This measurable increase in efficiency is just part of the automation ROI story.
 For the bank, it was an opportunity to:

 1. Manage growth – After acquiring many branches from another bank, the bank used automation to handle the augmented workload without increasing employees.

-2. Remove a layer of implicit human bias – The bank used automation to help increase compliance with non-discrimination regulations and improve the customer experience overall.
+2. Remove a layer of implicit human bias – The bank used automation to help increase compliance with non-discrimination regulations and improve the customer experience.

 Seven realities of automating work

-- Automation success depends on the ability to focus on the right business drivers.
+- Automation success depends on focusing on the correct business drivers.
 The importance and impact of automation is less about the technology you use, whether it’s robotic process automation (RPA), automated decision management or artificial intelligence (AI).
 It’s more about how and why you run your business.
 If you don’t have the right focus, it’s unlikely that automation will make the difference you want.

 - You can automate a lot more than you think you can.
 You may find that once you’ve automated one process, three or four different processes that connect to the first will be automation targets.
 It’s like learning a foundational skill that allows you to learn related skills more easily.

 - Automation is never all or nothing.
-Every business has some automation, and no business is fully automated.
+Every business has some automation, and no company is fully automated.
 You’ll decide how much automation you need now and later to meet business objectives.

 - Automation can enable you to offer customers more choices than you did before.
 This variety is often an order of magnitude higher than on a less automated system, without stressing the system.
 Think about ride-sharing apps.
-They’re worldwide, and they offer different levels of service for different price points.
+They’re worldwide and offer different service levels for other price points.
 And it’s all built on the same digital automated system.
 You can add as many choices as you need— just keep adding it to the automation.

 - Automation is one of the best ways to achieve scale.
-Like choice, if you want to achieve significant reach, then you need automation.
-The large retail banking organization, mentioned earlier, is a good example of scalability – serving more customers without hiring more employees.
+Like choice, if you want to achieve significant reach, you need automation.
+The sizeable retail banking organisation mentioned earlier is an excellent example of scalability – serving more customers without hiring more employees.

 - It’ll be hard to avoid automation if you want your business to grow.
 It’s not a fad.
 For some companies and industries, it’s essential.
 The things you do often, and the ones that noticeably improve customer or employee experience, are the primary candidates for driving growth with automation.

-- Automation isn’t the big launch, it’s incremental development.
-Sometimes companies treat big software developments like the opening of a new building.
-A big announcement and ceremony happens, everyone gets invited to use the offerings, and then people get back to business.
+- Automation isn’t the big launch; it’s incremental development.
+Sometimes companies treat significant software developments like the opening of a new building.
+A big announcement and ceremony happens, everyone gets invited to use the offerings, and then people return to business.

 Automation developments don’t work that way.
 You’ll find that the first deployment is frequently a learning experience.
 And while you’re getting the first piece right, you’ll start developing the next, growing and improving your system as you learn what works.